nixlang-wiki/nixlang-wiki/nix/language/nix-language-for-js-developers.md

 > For packaging JavaScript Package with Nix see [packaging](../packaging/index/) {.is-info}

-Learn about Nix Language (sometimes called Nix Expressions), compared to JavaScript.
+Learn about Nix Language (sometimes called Nix Expressions), comparing it to JavaScript.

 |  | JavaScript | Nix | Notes
 |---|---|---|---|